 CUSHION AND SUPPORT

-Just a paragraph ago, I have mentioned that sneakers designed for those who have body frame and play style like Zion should not heavily rely on traction performance.
+Just a paragraph ago, I mentioned that sneakers designed for those who have body frame and play style like Zion should not heavily rely on traction performance.
 Aggressive traction is very important, no doubt.
 I did not say that it isn’t.

 But depending on one’s game, other aspects of the shoe must be focused on.
-The Jordan Zion 1 just another sneaker with this kind of consideration.
+The Jordan Zion 1 is just another sneaker with this kind of consideration.
 Though Zion’s specimen is kind of rare, there are actually a lot of players with the same play style.

 Players whose bread and butter are their jumping prowess and brute force are actually all over the place.
 That is where basketball sneakers with good cushion technology will come in.

 The Jordan Zion 1’s cushion system is undoubtedly the pair’s best offering.
 The pair is infused with full-length Air Strobel.
 There have been a lot of sneakers, from the latter releases Nike PGs to the Nike KDs, that are infused with this cushion system.
+If you want to see how excellent the Nike PGs perform on the court, take a look below at the special pairs we picked for you.

 The Nike Air Strobel continues to prove that it is a cutting-edge cushion technology meant to provide the best impact protection without compromising the court feel.
 Along with the reliable Air Strobel, the Jordan Zion 1 is also infused with a very responsive and bouncy phylon midsole.